baranov-V-V/HashTable/README.md

 #### Sixth

-Both distribution and number of empty buckets are better than in function with 'ror'.However we can achieve even better results with crc64.\
+Both distribution and number of empty buckets are better than in function with 'ror'.
+However we can achieve even better results with crc64.\
 <img src="Pictures\HistFunc6.JPG" width="640" height="450px">

 <img src="Pictures\GraphFunc6.JPG" width="640" height="450px">